moirahartigan/Portfolio-2---Alien-Memory-Game/README.md

 ### <em>Game Information</em>

-The game timer is activated once the user flipps the first card and the moves tracker, counts each pair match attempt made, the counter starts the count when the second card had been flipped.
+The game timer is activated once the user flips the first card.
+The moves tracker counts each match attempt made, the counter starts the count when the second card had been flipped.
 The timer and move counter were created using lighter colour so as not to distract the user too much from the game itself.

  <br>
  <br>